‘It is not the same’: Youth organizations still unable to meet in Wichita school classrooms

-While many students are returning to the classroom but a lot of after school groups are still not able to meet at the schools.
+WICHITA, Kan.
+(KSNW) – While many students are returning to the classroom, a lot of after school groups are still not able to meet at the schools.

 Whether it is teaching kids to read, or teaching high schoolers life skills, youth organizations in Wichita will still have to wait until fall to give their students that one on one attention both the mentor and student have been craving.